Patrick Scott (artist)

 Patrick Scott (24 January 1921 – 14 February 2014) was an Irish artist.

 Patrick Scott was born in Kilbrittain, County Cork, in 1921, and had his first exhibition in 1944, but trained as an architect and did not become a full-time artist until 1960.
 He worked for fifteen years for the Irish architect Michael Scott, assisting, for example, in the design of Busáras, the central bus station in Dublin.
-He was also responsible for the orange livery of Irish intercity trains.
+He was also responsible for the black and orange livery of Irish intercity trains.

 Scott was perhaps best known for his gold paintings, abstracts incorporating geometrical forms in gold leaf against a pale tempura background.
 He also produced tapestries and carpets.